Vebjørn Selbekk: Early life, education and work

-Born in Trondheim, Selbekk grew up in Meråker in Nord-Trøndelag.
+Born in Trondheim, Selbekk grew up in Meråker Municipality in Nord-Trøndelag.
 His mother grew up in East Germany, until the family fled and she was sent to Trondheim as a nine-year old.
 Selbekk has a cand.mag. degree from the University of Trondheim in history, Christianity and social science.
 He has attended Livets Ord's Bible school in Uppsala, Sweden, and was for many years an important figure of the Norwegian charismatic free church movement.
 In 2010 he joined the mainline Church of Norway.

 Selbekk started his career as a journalist for the local paper Stjørdalens Blad in the 1980s.
 In 1989 he became chief editor of the Oslo-based conservative Christian newspaper Magazinet, editing the paper until it merged with the older Bergen-based Christian newspaper Dagen in 2008, taking the name DagenMagazinet.
 He was societal editor of DagenMagazinet until 2010, when he became chief editor of the paper.
 Since 2011 the newspaper has again been published under the name Dagen.
 In 2015 he was appointed as a member of the Broadcasting Council of the Norwegian public broadcaster NRK.
+He is a self-described Christian Zionist, supporting the state of Israel from a Christian as well as secular perspectives.
+He is strongy against the European Union.
+His father was a local elected member of the Christian People's party.